SrSousa011/Customer-Orders/README.md

-*  Enfim, usamos o mesmo corpo do swagger para poder enviar uma mensagen pelo RabbitMQ
+*  Anyway, we use the same swagger body to be able to send a message through RabbitMQ

 ![RabbitMQ](/screenshots/mensageriaPublished.png "Mensageria Body")